Setup and Installation

 NOTE: This step also applies to the metal U pipe that’s part of the Power Flow System.

-Before securing the jet pump plate on to the jet ski pump you will need to adjust each of the anchor bolts (x4) so that the jet pump plate fits snug to the jet pump plate when it is locked together with the plunger pin.
+Before securing the jet pump plate on to the jet ski pump you will need to adjust each of the anchor bolts (x4) so that the U pipe fits snug to the jet pump plate when it is locked together with the plunger pin.
 Once you have the bolt in the correct position secure it with the lock nut.

 TIP: Use a few sheets of paper between the jet pump plate and the U pipe (or steering adapter plate) when aligning the anchor bolts.
 The papers will space the plates from each other while you adjust each bolt.
 After the bolts are secure you may discard the paper.

-When the quick connect plate or U pipe is locked against the pump plate it should have almost no play.
-There should be just enough play to be able to rotate the nozzle plate against the pump plate to lock or unlock it.
+When the quick connect plate or U pipe is locked against the jet pump plate it should have very little play.
+There should be just enough play to be able to rotate the nozzle plate against the jet pump plate to lock or unlock it.

 NOTE: The above illustration shows a quick disconnect nozzle that fits with a flexible U pipe.
 This illustration is also relevant for the metal U pipe and steering adapter.